 Celebrate who your child is, not what he can or cannot do.
 Remember that, for most of his life, he will be judged and evaluated based on his performance and success.
 What he really needs from you, at this early stage, is lots of affirmation, acceptance, and the freedom to make mistakes.

 2. Every child develops at the pace that works best for him

-According the book ‘What to Expect the First Year‘, every baby has their own unique developmental time line.
-Some babies are fast in picking up motor coordination, but lag behind their peers in other aspects like verbal skills.
-Factors like home environment, outside exposure, layout of play-room, your child’s personality, and even the parents’ personalities all have a part to play in determining your baby’s progress.
+According to the book ‘What to Expect the First Year‘, every baby has their own unique developmental timeline.
+Some babies are fast in picking up motor coordination but lag behind their peers in other aspects like verbal skills.
+Factors like home environment, outside exposure, the layout of play-room, your child’s personality, and even the parents’ personalities all have a part to play in determining your baby’s progress.
 Don’t box your child into so many categories and timelines that others have defined.
 Give him the freedom and permission to grow at his own pace.

-That said, as his closest of kin and 24/7 caregiver, you might pick up some nuances of behavior in your child that seem problematic.
-To set your mind at ease, check with your child’s doctor if there’s any cause for concern, for example if your child is still not walking by the age of two.
+That said, as his closest of kin and 24/7 caregiver, you might pick up some nuances of behaviour in your child that seem problematic.
+To set your mind at ease, check with your child’s doctor if there’s any cause for concern, for example, if your child is still not walking by the age of two.

 3. Enjoy the present